Home Energy-Efficiency Upgrades for Beginners

 Inspect your water heater.
 At a minimum, you should note the water heater’s age, if known.
 You should also look for leaks, puddles, and drips.
 If it is a gas water heater, inspect the flue pipe to see if it looks secure, with flue pipe sections well connected.
 If your water heater is more than 15 or 20 years old, plan to replace it soon.

-If you are contemplating the purchase of a new water heater, you may want to read All About Water Heaters.
+If you are contemplating the purchase of a new water heater, you may want to read Choosing an Efficient Water Heater.

 Now get out your step ladder, tape measure, and flashlight, and head for the attic.
 If you’re unfamiliar with attics, you should know that you can easily step through the ceiling if you don’t place your feet carefully on the joists spanning the attic floor.
 If you don’t like balancing on joists, bring a couple of 2-ft. by 3-ft. pieces of plywood to step on while inspecting your attic.